Trello vs ClickUp for small business (2026): I Tested Both

 Go with ClickUp if:

-• You have an ops-minded person on the team who can handle initial setup and train the rest — ClickUp genuinely rewards investment in configuration.
-Without that person, things can go sideways quickly.
+- You have an ops-minded person on the team who can handle initial setup and train everyone else — ClickUp genuinely rewards investment in configuration.
+Without that person, things can get messy quickly.

-• You're running client projects where you need Gantt views, workload management, and detailed reporting to keep multiple stakeholders happy.
+- You're running client projects where you need Gantt views, workload management, and detailed reporting to keep multiple stakeholders in the loop.

 Verdict: Trello vs ClickUp for Small Business 2026